Same-sex marriage in Wyoming: Legal history

-Restrictions on same-sex unions
+Restrictions

-Statutes

 In 1977, the Wyoming State Legislature passed a ban on same-sex marriage.
 In 2003, the State Legislature passed another ban on same-sex marriage.
 The statutes read: "marriage is a civil contract between a male and a female person".
-Wyoming law also states that "All marriage contracts which are valid by the laws of the country in which contracted are valid in this state" and it does not qualify that statement.
+Wyoming law also states that "all marriage contracts which are valid by the laws of the country in which contracted are valid in this state" and it does not qualify that statement.
 Lawsuits have cited this provision when challenging the state's denial of recognition to same-sex marriages established in other jurisdictions.
 On February 22, 2007, a bill to prohibit Wyoming from recognizing same-sex marriages from other states was defeated by one vote in a committee of the Wyoming House of Representatives.
 On January 24, 2011, the House passed a bill that would have prohibited the state from recognizing same-sex marriages performed outside the state.
 On February 18, it was passed by the Senate, but after further legislative action it failed.

-Constitution

-In 2009, the House considered an amendment to the State Constitution, House Joint Resolution 17, known as the "Defense of Marriage" resolution, defining marriage as a union between a man and a woman.
+In 2009, the House considered an amendment to the State Constitution, House Joint Resolution 17, known as the "Defense of Marriage" resolution, defining marriage as a "union between a man and a woman".
 After an intense, emotional debate on the matter, the measure was defeated by the House on February 6, with 35 votes against and 25 in favor.

-On January 27, 2011, the Senate approved, by a two-thirds majority, a constitutional amendment banning same-sex marriage.
-The proposal died when the House adjourned without taking action on it.
+On January 27, 2011, the Senate approved a constitutional amendment banning same-sex marriage by a two-thirds majority.
+The proposal died when the House adjourned without taking action.
 Speaker Tom Lubnau said he "didn't want to spend hours of floor time debating a bill that didn't have the votes to pass".
-The Wyoming Democratic Party opposed the bill; "[We don't] think it was an appropriate thing to put in the Wyoming Constitution.", said Brianna Jones, the party's communication director.
+The Wyoming Democratic Party opposed the bill; "[We don't] think it was an appropriate thing to put in the Wyoming Constitution", said Brianna Jones, the party's communication director.

-Attempts to recognize same-sex unions
+Legislative efforts

 On January 28, 2011, the House Judiciary Committee rejected a bill to legalize same-sex civil unions.
 On January 14, 2013, legislators filed a bill to legalize same-sex marriage in Wyoming by defining marriage as a civil contract between "two natural persons".
-On January 28, a House committee defeated the marriage bill by a vote of 5–4.
+On January 28, a House committee defeated the marriage bill by a vote of 4–5.
 A domestic partnership bill allowing same-sex couples to "obtain the rights, responsibilities, protections and legal benefits provided in Wyoming for immediate family members" was passed by a House committee on a vote of 7–2 on January 28.
 Legislators who favored same-sex marriage supported the legislative tactic of offering the alternatives.
 Governor Matt Mead said he favored domestic partnerships.
 The House rejected the bill on January 30, 2013 in a 24–35 vote.

-The House considered a same-sex marriage bill in 2014 but defeated it on February 13, 2014 by a vote of 17–41.
+The House considered another same-sex marriage bill in 2014, but defeated it on February 13, 2014 by a vote of 17–41.